quicwg/base-drafts/draft-ietf-quic-transport.md

 --- abstract

 This document defines the core of the QUIC transport protocol.
-Accompanying documents describe QUIC's loss detection and congestion control
-{{QUIC-RECOVERY}} and the use of TLS for key negotiation {{QUIC-TLS}}.
+Accompanying documents describe QUIC's loss detection and congestion control and the use of TLS for key negotiation.

 --- note_Note_to_Readers